 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
 What they find during the history and physical examination sometimes suggests a cause of the bleeding or bruising, but typically tests need to be done.

 Severe infection, cancer, liver disease Overview of Liver Disease Liver disease can manifest in many different ways.
-Characteristic manifestations include Jaundice (a yellowish discoloration of the skin and whites of the eyes) Cholestasis (reduction or stoppage... read more (such as cirrhosis or hepatitis), human immunodeficiency virus infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more (HIV infection), pregnancy, systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
+Characteristic manifestations include Jaundice (a yellowish discoloration of the skin and whites of the eyes) Cholestasis (reduction or stoppage... read more (such as cirrhosis or hepatitis), human immunodeficiency virus infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more (HIV infection), pregnancy, systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more (lupus), or chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more

 Prior excessive or unusual bleeding or the need for blood transfusions Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
-Transfusions are given to increase the blood's ability... read more
+Transfusions are given to increase the blood's ability to... read more

 Family history of excessive bleeding